 Instead, Feldsott was drawn to South America where he was caught up in a world of drugs, politics and an indigenous uprising.
 Feldsott turned this tumultuous time into a spiritual quest that led him to the Western Amazonian Base in Ecuador.
 There he immersed himself in and championed environmental issues, and studied with indigenous people for more than 25 years, becoming a student of traditional medicine, a teacher and healer.

 During this time Feldsott continued to paint every day, amassing a truly impressive body of work that went entirely unseen.

-In 2002, the National Museum in Quito Ecuador offered Feldsott his first solo show in three decades.
+In 2002, the National Museum in Quito Ecuador offered Feldsott his first solo show in two decades.
 Feldsott, noticing how sharing his visual enunciations created a cultural dialogue, finally acquiesced, and returned to the art world he thought he had left behind.

 Feldsott firmly believes that art can inspire, transform and even heal.
 Robert C. Morgan notes, “in contrast to the quasi-spontaneous look of academic work being promoted in galleries today, Feldsott is able to signify meaning in his work without depending on an a priori text.”
 Peter Selz, former curator of the Museum of Modern Art New York City (MoMA), calls Feldsott’s work simply, “Astonishing.
 Magical.
 I had never seen anything quite like it.
 It really makes you stop in your tracks.”

 2017 “Chants of Resistance” Mexican Museum, San Francisco, CA

 2016 “My Enemy” at Blessed Unrest, Counter Pulse Theatre, San Francisco, CA